 a pile of pecan sandies on top of a wire cooling rack

-If you love your cookies full of nutty goodness and you love pecans, you will be obsessed with this pecan sandies recipe.
 Trust me, this classic cookie deserves a place on your cookie platter.
 Not only is making them at home incredibly easy but fresh pecan sandies cookies more than rival their store-bought cookie counterparts.
-I love to serve these with coffee or tea.
-The smell of fresh, crunchy pecan sandies alongside the smell of warm coffee is one of my favorite things!

 Other Names for Pecan Sandies

-Pecan sandies are also known as Mexican wedding cookies (when roll into balls, baked, then rolled in powdered sugar) and are sometimes referred to as pecan shortbread cookies.
 The exact origin of the classic pecan sandies is unknown, but they may have been inspired by Scottish shortbread.
 Whoever is responsible for the original idea of a buttery cookie loaded with crunchy pecans, we thank you!

 a pile of pecan sandies with one cookie on top that has a bite out of it

-Why You’ll Love These Pecan Sandies
+Why You’ll Love this Recipe for Pecan Sandies

 • Quick and easy to make